Paper Trails

 How much do I pay in payroll taxes?

-All businesses must follow state and federal rules and regulations to maintain compliance.
+All businesses must follow state and federal rules and regulations to maintain payroll compliance.
 One of these federal rules deals with taxes.
 As soon as a business hires its’ first employee, it begins its’ responsibility of paying payroll taxes.
 These taxes are governed by the Internal Revenue Service.

 What payroll taxes businesses are responsible for: